COURSE SYLLABUS (Effective FALL 2023)

 YOUR PROGRESS IS OUR MAIN CONCERN !

-the lowest rate possible
+tuition is the lowest rate possible while keeping its high

-keeping its high level of quality.
+level of quality.